AxiansITSecurity/Restsh/README.md

 ### Custom config

 You can use custom config files to work with several api endpoints.
-If not defined restsh searches for a file named `.restsh-config` in the current folder and in the user home.
+If not defined Restsh searches for a file named `.restsh-config` in the current folder and in the user home.

 ```sh
 restsh/restsh.start custom-config1